 It’s hard not to think of Bob Marley when reading Joseph – A Rasta Reggae Fable.
 Maybe that was the problem.
 For much as I love Bob Marley and his music, and have been moved by biographical works like No Woman No Cry (chronicling the life of Bob’s wife, Rita, and Bob, by extension), I struggled with this book; and perhaps the inevitable comparisons between fact and fiction were a factor.
 I don’t know.
-It’s an interesting work nonetheless for the insights it provides into Rastafarianism; its celebration of its language and culture, exploration of its mysticism, revelation of its layers and of the differences that exist within.
+It’s an interesting work nonetheless for the insights it provides into Rastafari; its celebration of its language and culture, exploration of its mysticism, revelation of its layers and of the differences that exist within.

-The main page of my Blogger on Books lV series can be found here.
+The main page of my Blogger on Books IV series can be found here.
 The main page of Blogger on Books V can be found here.
+The main page of Blogger on Books VI can be found here.
+For Blogger on Books l through lll, go to Wadadli Pen.
 To check out my books and see what reviewers and readers have been saying about them, go here and here.